 - I called Mercedes customer service and they opened a ticket, and as promised I got a call back from “Executive Referral Manager a few days later.

-- I went thru the whole story with him and explained that the issue in question was not because of something that I could have possible done or due to bad maintenance history, as the vehicle has a clean history.
+- I went thru the whole story with him and explained that the issue in question was not because of something that I could have possibly done or due to bad maintenance history, as the vehicle has a clean history.